Bug report #4880

 I'm not sure they are related, I would have to study a little more the issue described in #2921.
 In any case this ticket is more a feature request, about the lack of core tools to allow fill holes and spaces between polygons.

-#10 Updated by marisn - about 12 years ago
+#10 Updated by marisn - over 12 years ago

 With current workaround in place, instead of getting annoying message, now I get crashes on saving edits.
 When I revert 6a44e1151d04f7e3659760fea44a4c442c6950d3, I get disappearing polygons but QGIS isn't crashing anymore.

-#12 Updated by Giovanni Manghi about 11 years ago
+#12 Updated by Giovanni Manghi almost 12 years ago

-#13 Updated by Marco Hugentobler about 11 years ago
+#13 Updated by Marco Hugentobler almost 12 years ago

 The small gaps appear because of numerical problems, see geos-devel list (http://lists.osgeo.org/pipermail/geos-devel/2013-February/006227.html).
 So my workaround in QGIS dc074b393e800368bd0ed35b137d9dd930b73f75 is to always enable topological editing if avoid intersection is used (also to background layers if they are editable).